 Bake the focaccia in a preheated oven for 15 – 20 minutes, until a golden colour and still quite soft.
 The base should sound hollow when rapped with a knuckle.

 Once baked, remove from the oven, take a deep breath, the smell is intoxicating.
 Leave to cool for 10 minutes in the tin, run round the outside with a palette knife until you can feel the loaf easing from the tin.
 Turn the bread out and place on to a cooling rack.
 Repeat with second tin.

 The Garlic Rosemary Focaccia Bread will be marshmallowy soft & is fine to serve warm as is.
 Or cool, wrap in foil and freeze for up to one month.

 If you prefer a slight crust to your focaccia, 10 mins before serving, place the bread directly on to the rack of a preheated oven (as for baking the dough) for 5 – 10 minutes, depending on how crusty you like it.

 Because this bread is thinner than a loaf, you can cut or tear the bread whilst still warm.

 This bread goes with any dish you would normally serve garlic bread with.
 It also goes fantastically well with soup.
 Spicy vegetable, leek & potato are especially good with this bread.
 It is ideal for dunking!

-One focaccia is plenty for our family of five, so I wrap in foil & freeze the other one.
+One Garlic Rosemary Focaccia Bread is plenty for our family of five, so I wrap in foil & freeze the other one.